 ‘Bubby’ (Nicholas Hope) has been locked up in a two-room slum for all his 35 years and used as a sex toy by his mother (Claire Benito).

 Bubby believes that if he ventures beyond his front door he will suffocate and die, but when his long-lost father (an alcoholic priest) returns home he eventually gets out into the real world and discovers it can’t be any worse.

 The series of vignettes connect less to form a plot as a journey of discovery.
 Much of his journey involves the coincidences, symbolism and overtly self-aware characters that only surface in low-budget ‘message films’.

 Bubby encounters technology, theology, music and sex in a whirlwind.
 He is not a passive observer.
 He actively wants to participate, touch and connect with all he sees.
 Bubby is a blank slate thrust into the world, attempting to interpret it from a limited and damaged perspective.

-He also makes friends with the members of a pub rock band who turn him loose as their singer, and he is adopted by a kindly nurse called Angel (Carmel Johnson) who looks after people with severe physical difficulties.
+He makes friends with the members of a pub rock band who turn him loose as their singer and is adopted by a kindly nurse called Angel (Carmel Johnson) who looks after people with severe physical difficulties.

 Eventually, Bubby and Angel become lovers.
 They have children and settle down.
 Bubby finds a place in the world.